alexwlchan/alexwlchan.net/src/_drafts/anti-social-media.md

 </figure>

 I particularly dislike this next one -- sharing intimate photos without consent, or so-called "revenge porn".
 This is relatively new.
 In the past, taking a photograph was a complicated process that required specialist equipment, but now it's easy to take and share a photo.

+So, couples take intimate photos and send them to each other.
+All well and good, until they break up, and somebody decides to post those photos on the Internet.
+It's an intrusion of privacy for their ex, and incredibly distressing to have those images leaked.

 <figure class="slide">